chongshengzhang/Multi_Imbalance/README.md

 (Note that we also include the 19th algorithm CART as the baseline method, but CART is not towards imbalance learning.)

-The folder 'data' is the experimental datasets, and each experiment is carried out using 5-fold cross validation.
+- The folder 'data' is the experimental datasets, and each experiment is carried out using 5-fold cross validation.

-The folder 'results' are the experimental results, '_c.mat' is time consuming, and '_p.mat' is prediction labels.
+- The folder 'results' are the experimental results, '_c.mat' is time consuming, and '_p.mat' is prediction labels.

-The file 'testall.m' is an example of all the methods tested, a total of 19 methods including the above 18 algorithms and the base classifier CART.
+- The file 'testall.m' is an example of all the methods tested, a total of 19 methods including the above 18 algorithms and the base classifier CART.

-Input: data(d).train, data(d).trainlabel, data(d).test, training labels, test data matrix  (the training data and testing data matrix)
+**Input**: data(d).train, data(d).trainlabel, data(d).test, training labels, test data matrix  (the training data and testing data matrix)

-Output:Cost(d).NAME, Pre(d).NAME, prediction labels (---time consumptions)
+**Output**:Cost(d).NAME, Pre(d).NAME, prediction labels (---time consumptions)

 In the following, we will give details of these 18 major algorithms for multi-class imbalance learning.